dendibakh/dendibakh.github.io/_posts/2019-10-12-MT-Perf-Analysis-part2.md

 ------

 This article is a continuation of a [first part]({{ site.url }}/blog/2019/10/05/Performance-Analysis-Of-MT-apps) of what hopefully will become a series of posts about performance analysis of multithreaded (MT) applications.

+Other parts of the series can be found here:

+1. Performance analysis of multithreaded applications ([link]({{ site.url }}/blog/2019/10/05/Performance-Analysis-Of-MT-apps)).
+2. How to find expensive locks in multithreaded application (this article).
+3. Detecting false sharing with Data Address Profiling (this article).

-As discussed in first part, usually the reason that prevents MT app from scaling linearly is communication between threads.
+As discussed in [first part]({{ site.url }}/blog/2019/10/05/Performance-Analysis-Of-MT-apps), usually the reason that prevents MT app from scaling linearly is communication between threads.
 Today I will try to expand this topic in more details.

 In particular, the question I will try to answer today is: **how to find the code where threads spend the most time waiting and which code paths lead to it?**